By: Jason Baacke, Versa-Tech Founder / CEO

 Do you have a Los Angeles or Orange County, California Bee Problem?

-Do you have a bee swarm or bee hive in Greater Los Angeles or Orange County, CA?
-The expert bee control technicians at Versa-Tech can help!
-Call today for your free inspection, estimate and same day bee control service.Call (888) 429-1213
+Do you have a bee swarm or bee hive in San Dimas, Los Angeles County or Orange County, CA?
+The expert bee control and bee removal technicians at Versa-Tech can help!
+Call today for your free pest inspection, estimate and same day bee control service.Call (888) 429-1213